Betty Parris: Betty Parris' role

-Life after the Trials
+Later life

-In 1693, the Salem Witch Trials ended.
+In 1693, the Salem witch trials ended.
 Betty Parris never retracted her accusations or made any acknowledgements.

 In 1710, aged 27, she married Benjamin Baron, a yeoman, trader, cordwainer, and shoemaker.
 Her father still cared for her and her siblings.
 Parris provided her with "household stuff" to better furnish her home with Benjamin.
 He bought her silver, money, and plates as well as pictures and décor to hang on the walls.
 She and Baron had four children: Thomas, Elizabeth, Catherine, and Susanna.
-Elizabeth survived her husband by six years, dying on March 21, 1760, in Concord, Massachusetts, aged 77.
+Betty survived her husband by six years, dying on March 21, 1760, in Concord, Massachusetts, aged 77.

-Appearances in fiction and popular culture
+In fiction and popular culture

 Betty Parris appears as Samuel Parris' daughter in John Neal's historical novel, Rachel Dyer (1828).

-The Crucible

 Arthur Miller's 1952 play The Crucible is loosely based on actual events that Betty/Elizabeth Parris and other contributing characters faced during the actual Salem Witch Trials in the 1600s.
 Some aspects of the play are accurate in comparison to the real event while others are not.
 According to all reliable sources, Elizabeth had two siblings, and in The Crucible she has none.
-She is a supporting character as a ten-year-old girl who falls under a strange illness, which leads to dissembling a bunch of young women's behavior and, soon, many accusations of witchcraft against other citizens of Salem.
+She is a supporting character as a 10-year-old girl who falls under a strange illness, which leads to dissembling a bunch of young women's behavior and, soon, many accusations of witchcraft against other citizens of Salem.

-In the 2020 video game Death end re;Quest 2, there are two characters named Betty Paris and Elizabeth Paris.
-Though they do not get accused of witchcraft in the game, their names could be a reference to the characters in the play since the game has themes that are inspired by Christianity.